 6. At the end of the book, Rochester is blind and maimed from the fire that ultimately destroyed Thornfield Hall and killed Bertha.
 (He does rescue the servants and tries to rescue his wife–I’ll give him that.)
 But once Jane has declared that her love for him still remains, he reveals that for the past year, he’s been wearing the pearl necklace (ahem) he had given her during their engagement.
-Some might call this romance, I call it a problem.
+Some might call this romance, I call it a problem (by morton here).
 I wouldn’t be surprised if Rochester likes to wear Jane’s underwear, too.
 Or, let’s be honest: Bertha’s.

 7. Mr. Rochester is ugly.
 Before you start to yell at me, let me say this: I love that the heroine of this novel isn’t good looking.
 That’s interesting, refreshing, and complicated.
 But, you know, if a man is ugly, he has to have one hell of a personality.
 And if he’s going to have a fake history and a secret wife, he needs to be smokin’ hot to get away with it.
 (Two words: Don.
 Draper.)